tiberiuichim/presentations/volto-slate-advanced/slides.md

 ## Rough comparison draftjs vs slate

-- slate backed by an open source community, just like Plone
+- Slatejs backed by an open source community, just like Plone
 - draftjs is from Facebook

-SlateJS has a lot more OS activity.
-It is also respected.
-TinyMCE's RealTimeEditor is using it, Tiny contributors are contributing to Slate
+SlateJS has a lot more OS activity and there's even contributions from TinyMCE developers.

 https://github.com/ianstormtaylor/slate/pull/4518